 Marks available Skills Coverage Ref.
-Marking breakdown 4 19.
-Use a range of punctuation correctly capitalisation (upper case 'I', names, start of sentence, days, months, etc) commas exclamation marks full stops possessive apostrophes question marks.
+Marking breakdown commas exclamation marks full stops possessive apostrophes question marks.
 A range would be at least four of the above.
-A limited range would be fewer than fabove.
+A limited range would be few above.
+A range of punctuation has been used and is consistently accurate through Candidate has used items from the above range to clearly and correctly managed. capitalisation (upper case 'I', names, start of sentence, days, months, etc) commas exclamation marks full stops possessive apostrophes question marks.
+A range would be at least four of the above.
+A limited range would be fewer than four of above.
 A range of punctuation has been used and is consistently accurate throughout.
-Candidate has used items from the above range to clearly and correctly mark both simple and complex sentence structures and to emphasise meaning.
+Candidate has used items from the above range to clearly and correctly mark both of the simple and complex sentence structures and to emphasise meaning.
 Errors or omissions are rare, untypical and do not hinder meaning.
 A range of punctuation has been used and is accurate most of the time.
-Candidate 3 has successfully used punctuation from the above range to mark simple sentence structures, and some attempt has been made to mark complex sentence structures.
-Errors or omissions occur infrequently and do not hinder meaning.
+Candidate has successfully used punctuation from the above range to mark simple sentence structures, and some attempt has been made to mark complex sentence structures.
+3 Errors or omissions occur infrequently and do not hinder meaning.
 A limited range of punctuation has been used and is accurate and consistent some of the time.
 Candidate has marked simple sentence structures correctly some of the time, and an infrequent attempt to mark more complex sentence structures has been made which is often inaccurate.
 Errors or omissions occur on some occasions but do not/almost never hinder meaning.
 2 A limited range of punctuation has been used but is rarely accurate.
 Candidate has rarely marked simple sentence structures correctly and there has been little to no attempt to mark complex sentence structures.
 Errors or omissions occur regularly and often hinder meaning.
 1 A limited range of punctuation has been used inaccurately resulting in a significant impact on meaning.
 0 marks should be awarded for no awardable content.
 0

 Marks available Skills Coverage Ref.
 Marking breakdown 4 20.
 Use correct grammar (e.g. subject-verb agreement, consistent use of Grammar is consistently accurate, candidate has varied sentence structure, tenses are used appropriately, subject-verb agreement is accurate and, when necessary, both definite and indefinite articles have been used accurately.
 Errors or omissions are rare, untypical and do not hinder meaning.
 4 different tenses, definite and indefinite articles) Grammar is accurate most of the time , candidate has mostly varied sentence structure, tenses are mostly appropriate and consistent, subject-verb agreement is mostly correct and, when necessary, definite and indefinite articles are used accurately most of the time .
-3 Errors or omissions occur infrequently and do not hinder meaning.
-Grammar is accurate some of the time, candidate has sometimes varied sentence structure, tenses are sometimes used appropriately but may not always be consistent, subject-verb agreement is sometimes correct, and definite and indefinite articles are sometimes used accurately.
-2 Errors or omissions occur on some occasions but do not/almost never hinder meaning.
-Grammar has rarely been used accurately, candidate has made no attempt to vary sentence structure, tense choice is inappropriate and inconsistent, subject-verb agreement is often incorrect, and definite and indefinite articles are often used inaccurately.
+Errors or omissions occur infrequently and do not hinder meaning.
+3 Grammar is accurate some of the time, candidate has sometimes varied sentence structure, tenses are sometimes used appropriately but may not always be consistent, subject-verb agreement is sometimes correct, and definite and indefinite articles are sometimes used accurately.
+Errors or omissions occur on some occasions but do not/almost never hinder meaning.
+2 Grammar has rarely been used accurately, candidate has made no attempt to vary sentence structure, tense choice is inappropriate and inconsistent, subject-verb agreement is often incorrect, and definite and indefinite articles are often used inaccurately.
 1 Errors or omissions occur regularly and often hinder meaning.
-Grammar has been used inaccurately throughout resulting in a significant impact on meaning.
-0 0 marks should be awarded for no awardable content.
+Grammar has been used inaccurately throughout resulting in a significant impact on 0 meaning.
+0 marks should be awarded for no awardable content.